-Housed within the Office of Student Activities, the Office of Special Events and Projects coordinates, hosts, and sponsors university-wide events, the Student Life Achievement Awards, Community Fest, and the Baccalaureate Reception.
+Housed within the Office of Student Activities, the Office of Special Events and Projects coordinates, hosts, and sponsors university-wide events, the Student Life Achievement Awards, and Community Fest.
 The office also sponsors the Shark Discount program, the 2020 Legacy Scholars Program, and Presidents 64, a group of selected campus student leaders who serve the NSU community.